Bristol Fawcett's campaign against the proliferation of lapdancing clubs and the normalisation of the sex industry

 22/1/2012 Account of a Bristol Woman

-Bristol Fawcett have been contacted by a woman who has exited prostitution in Bristol, who wants very much to find a forum for her voice to be heard.
+Bristol Fawcett were contacted by a woman who has exited prostitution in Bristol, who wanted very much to find a forum for her voice to be heard.
 She is not able to speak at Council licensing hearings for a number of reasons not least that her personal safety is under threat.
 We have published her words here.

 ---LAPDANCING CLUB LICENCE APPLICATIONS---